bessey/flatmate-android/README.md

   - Call and message buttons

 If they aren't in, find out where in town they are.
 Map.
+  - Toggleable
+  - Disabled outside of the city

 See whether they are busy through GCal. ??
-(Can it be done)
+(Can it be done?)

-Phone or message friend saying you want X.
+Message flat mates context sensitive messages
+  - Only arrive when they are in the correct location.

 Notifications
   - Stored till someone is near shops.